benplumley/Notes/Semester 2/Software Engineering.md

 ###Models of Software Engineering Processes

+A **Software Processes** is an organisational mechanism for controlling software development.
+It has a 'lifecycle' that depends on its environment, and it ensures that software products meet the needs for which they were commissioned.
+They are a defined set of activities and associated results that produce a software product.
+There are several different models e.g. waterfall.
+Activities common to all software processes are:
+- Software specification
+- Software design and implementation
+- Software 'validation'
+- Software evolution

 A **software process model** is an abstract representation of a process.
 It presents a description of a process from some particular perspective.
 It is a simplified version of reality, and is useful for planning and managing SE projects.

 The **waterfall process model**: